The Nameless One (song)

-"The Nameless One" is the debut solo single from former Transvision Vamp lead singer Wendy James.
+"The Nameless One" is the debut solo single by the former Transvision Vamp lead singer Wendy James.
 It was released in the first quarter of 1993 as the lead single from James' debut solo album Now Ain't the Time for Your Tears.
 Written by Elvis Costello, the song marked a more alternative direction in sound, slightly different from the pop/rock stylings of Transvision Vamp.
 The single met with limited success, only peaking at number thirty-four on the UK Singles Chart and spending just three weeks in the top one-hundred.

 Background

 Speaking of the song, James told NME in 1993, "My personal interpretation of the song is having to face up to the fact that maybe you're not as great as you thought you were.
 It's certainly something I've come to terms with in the last couple of years.
 I've become a lot more realistic about myself and I'm certainly a lot less gregarious than I used to be."
 She added that the people named in the song are "generally [those] who aren't quite 'A' grade" celebrities.